-In recent years, Leigh Melrose has carved out a formidable reputation for the performance of new works.
-A wonderfully dynamic artist on both the concert and opera platform, Leigh Melrose is also in demand for core repertoire by composers such as Brahms, Mozart, Berg and Mahler.
+Leigh Melrose has carved out a formidable reputation for the performance of new works.
+A wonderfully dynamic artist on both the concert and opera platform, Melrose is also in demand for core repertoire by composers such as Brahms, Mozart, Berg and Mahler.

 Leigh Melrose has given many world premieres including Cholawicki in Johannes Kalitzke’s Die Besessenen at Theater an der Wien, Elliot Carter’s On Conversing with Paradise at the Aldeburgh Festival under Oliver Knussen, and Evan in James MacMillan’s new opera The Sacrifice at Welsh National Opera, all to critical acclaim.
 On Conversing with Paradise was recorded and released on the Bridge label, and subsequently nominated for a Gramophone Award for ‘Best Contemporary Album’.

-Leigh Melrose’s other performances includes, Walton Belshazzar’s Feast, Berlioz Symphony No.3 with the BBC Symphony Orchestra; Britten Canticles at the Liceu Barcelona and with Roger Vignoles at the Queen Elizabeth Hall and the Wigmore Hall in London; Carmina Burana in the Royal Festival Hall, Birmingham Symphony Hall, at Usher Hall and with the RTÉ National Symphony Orchestra of Ireland; Beethoven Symphony No.9 under Sir Neville Marriner with the Orquesta de Cadaqués, and concerts with the Royal Liverpool Philharmonic and Vassily Petrenko, the Hebrides Ensemble, the Philharmonia Orchestra and Esa-Pekka Salonen in London and Paris, the London Symphony Orchestra under Sir Colin Davis, the Northern Sinfonia and Thierry Fischer, and the City of London Sinfonia with Richard Hickox and.
+Melrose has also performed Walton Belshazzar’s Feast, Berlioz Symphony No.3 with the BBC Symphony Orchestra; Britten Canticles at the Liceu Barcelona and with Roger Vignoles at the Queen Elizabeth Hall and the Wigmore Hall in London; Carmina Burana at the Royal Festival Hall, Birmingham Symphony Hall, Usher Hall and with the RTÉ National Symphony Orchestra of Ireland; Beethoven Symphony No.9 under Sir Neville Marriner with the Orquesta de Cadaqués, and concerts with the Royal Liverpool Philharmonic and Vassily Petrenko, the Hebrides Ensemble, the Philharmonia Orchestra and Esa-Pekka Salonen in London and Paris, the London Symphony Orchestra under Sir Colin Davis, the Northern Sinfonia and Thierry Fischer, and the City of London Sinfonia with Richard Hickox.
 At the BBC Proms he has performed Britten Cantata Misericodium at with the BBC Symphony Orchestra, De Falla’s La Vida Breve and Sir Richard Cholmondeley in Gilbert & Sullivan’s Yeomen of the Guard.

 Leigh Melrose is represented worldwide by Intermusica.